 Northern Ireland offers a variety of opportunities for tourism including the stunning landscapes of the Giant's Causeway coastal route.
-It is also the home of the Titanic, one of the main filming sites of the series Game of Thrones[®] and owns some of the best UK restaurants.
+It is also the home of the Titanic, one of the main filming sites of the series, Game of Thrones® and offers some of the best restaurants in the UK.
 Whether your hobby is hiking, going to museums or eating good food, there's always going to be something for you to do in Northern Ireland!
 Touristic information is available on the Discover Northern Ireland website.